isomerpages/moe-dunmansec/_student-development-programme/Character & Citizenship/Sexuality Education Overview.md

 (ii) Build positive relationships based on love and respect (which are the foundation for strong families);
 (iii) Make responsible decisions for yourself, your family and society; and
 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

+You may click [here](https://www.moe.gov.sg/programmes/sexuality-education) for more information on MOE Sexuality Education.

+### Overview of Dunman Secondary School’s Sexuality Education Programme for 2021